-At the request of 16911 Normandie Associates, LLC (Normandie), Hillmann Consulting, LLC (Hillmann) conducted a Vapor Intrusion Risk Evaluation (VIRE) for the property located at 16829-16839 South Normandie Avenue in Gardena, California (the Site).
+At the request of Normandie Associates, LLC, Hillmann Consulting (Hillmann) conducted a Vapor Intrusion Risk Evaluation (VIRE) for the property located at 16829-16839 South Normandie Avenue in Gardena, California (the Site).

 The purpose of the VIRE was to assess whether the presence of volatile organic compounds (VOCs) detected in soil gas under the Site could pose a potential health risk or hazard to future residents at a residential complex to be built at the Site.
-This assessment was completed to the specifications outlined in the California Department of Toxic Substance Control's February 2023 Draft Supplemental Guidance.